 Other big differences include bigger tires on gravel bikes and more mount points.
 All of this makes gravel bikes more versatile, whereas road bikes only perform well on perfectly smooth roads.

-Gravel Bike vs Hybrid
+Gravel Bike vs. Hybrid Bike

 No, gravel bikes are not the same as hybrid bikes.

 Even though hybrid bikes can do well on both paved and unpaved surfaces, they’re not nearly as capable as gravel two-wheelers.
 Even the best cheap gravel bike will be able to do more than a hybrid.

 Hybrid bikes usually have flat bars, whereas gravel bikes have drop bards.
 Moreover, gravel models have much wider tires compared to hybrids.
 They’re sometimes as wide as those on mountain bikes.